 Lean into Fall River’s rich Portuguese culture by grabbing a table at Caravela Restaurant (637 Main St).

 This low-key restaurant offers simple fare, like Shrimp Mozambique, Portuguese Soup, and Chicharros.

 If you can’t make it to Portugalia Marketplace, make a point to visit this delicious restaurant.

-For even more history in Fall River, check out Kennedy Park (S Main St), a 57-acre park with tons of open space in the midst of some of the densest part of town.
+For even more history in Fall River, check out Kennedy Park (S Main St), a 57-acre park with tons of open space in the midst of some of the densest parts of town.

 Kennedy Park is an ideal spot to let the kids run off that extra energy!

-You’ll be able to see amazing views of Mount Hope Bay, and there is an ‘inclusion playground,’ which includes play structures and equipment that is accessible to children with disabilities.
+You’ll be able to see amazing views of Mount Hope Bay, and there is an ‘inclusion playground,’ which includes play structures and equipment that are accessible to children with disabilities.

 With plenty of paths and a playground, they’ll stay entertained for a while.